hasselrot/cloudformation/SampleEKS/README.md

 While still supporting features like multiple groups of EKS nodes, Kubernetes Autoscaler and External DNS.

 ### Load balancing
-These stacks are prepared for use with AWS ALB Ingress Controller. https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/
+These stacks are prepared for use with AWS ALB Ingress Controller.<br>
+https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/

 No ALB will be created by these stacks, but when you deploy the ALB Ingress controller you can control the automatic creation of ALBs.

 ### External DNS
-These stacks are prepared for use with Kubernetes External DNS. https://github.com/kubernetes-incubator/external-dns
+These stacks are prepared for use with Kubernetes External DNS.<br>
+https://github.com/kubernetes-incubator/external-dns

 ### Auto scaling
-These stacks are prepared for use with Kubernetes Autoscaler. https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md
+These stacks are prepared for use with Kubernetes Autoscaler.<br>
+https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md

 ### Overview of the templates